@svelte-put/toc

 * This attribute is reactive.
 When changed (either by toc or manually),

-* it will trigger events and store update accordingly
+* it will trigger events and update to Toc properties accordingly

 */